ruby/www.ruby-lang.org/en/documentation/faq/7/index.md

 ### How can I call the a method of the same name two levels up?

 `super` invokes the same named method one level up.
-If you're overloading a method in a more distant ancestor, use `alias` to give it an new name before masking it with your method definition.
+If you are overloading a method in a more distant ancestor, use `alias` to give it a new name before masking it with your method definition.
 You can then call it using that aliased name.